ibm-cloud-docs/codeengine/build.md

 ### Creating a build run with the CLI
 {: #build-run-cli}

-To submit a build fron a build configuration, use the `buildrun submit` command.
+To submit a build run from a build configuration, run the `buildrun submit` command.

 ```
 ibmcloud ce buildrun submit --name BUILDRUN_NAME --build BUILD_NAME